rafaaaa45/rafaaaa45/README.md

-🤝 I’m a DevOps Engineer and I work mostly with pipelines doing automations to faster the process of CI/CD.<br>🔭 I’m currently working on some side projects to develop my coding skills.<br>🌱 I’m currently learning microservices in Java.<br>📫 How to reach me: rmonteiro811@gmail.com
+🤝 I’m a DevOps Engineer and I work mostly with pipelines doing automations to faster the process of CI/CD.<br>🔭 I’m currently working on some side projects to develop my coding skills.<br>📫 How to reach me: rmonteiro811@gmail.com

 ## 🌐 Socials: